node.js mobile app development

 React Native is perhaps one of the most popular Node.js frameworks.
 It is used to make Android and iOS apps using the same codebase.

 Using React Native is one of the best options when it comes to Node.js mobile app development.
-This is because developers use the same codebase to develop both the iOS as well the Android version which functions smoothly.
+This is because developers use the same codebase to develop both the iOS and the Android versions, which function smoothly.

 Popular apps like Uber Eats, Discord, and even Airbnb use React Native to develop and maintain their mobile applications.